techiemum/Xplory/README.md

 ## - Purpose

 - The purpose of our application is to showcase all the parks and parklands around an area of choice, in Australia.
-We will be adding functions like whethere or not it has rest-rooms, dog parks, if there is shelter and lighting and much more.
+We will be adding functions like whether or not it has rest-rooms, dog parks, if there is shelter and lighting and much more.It would include information about Accessibility, rest room, Entry for dogs,Cafe, Exercise equipment and other facilities , Parking etc. The visitor will have all information regarding the park to make decision prior to visit.
+Our aim is to provide as much as information which would eventually help people to visit the Park stress free.

 ## - Functionality / features